Background pattern

 This leaflet was approved in July 2018.

-Detailed information about this medication is available on the website of the Spanish Agency for Medicines and Medical Devices.
+Detailed information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products.

-Check for incompatibility in case any other medication is added to the solution.
+Incompatibility should be checked in case any other medicine is added to the solution.

 Generally, solutions of this type are not recommended for the addition of blood or blood components due to the risk of coagulation caused by the presence of calcium.